 Skull Commander Chiller pops up on the cover to the latest Ring Raiders introducing the free Skull Squadron poster, which I’ll show you later in the review.
-He’s easily the star inside too; a main character of two strips and he’s the pin up too.
-Chiller was a fan favourite, so much so that his Wing was hard to come by and in the end I wasn’t able to add him to my collection.
+He’s easily the star inside too; a main character of two strips and he’s also the star of the pin up.
+Chiller was a fan favourite, so much so that his Wing was hard to come by.
+By the end of my obsession over a year later I still hadn’t been able to add him to my collection.

 With a sleek plane equipped with a freeze ray and an equally slick haircut equipped with a cool white stripe he was the epitome of 80s villainy, probably more so than their leader Scorch at this early stage.
-Although to be fair the comic is slowing moving its way through the large ensemble cast and, instead of rushing, it’s taking its time with certain individuals.
+Although to be fair the comic is slowly moving its way through the large ensemble cast, taking its time with certain individuals.
 In the final issue we’ll start to see the second batch of stories begin and the focus moving slightly, so over time all of the characters would’ve received fair development.

-In part two of Barrie Tomlinson‘s Battle Zone ’99 the remaining gravity-powered submarine is still under attack, as part of Skull’s aim to destabilise the governments of the world, a part of their overall goal of assuming control through a mix of all-out warfare and covert operations.
-Here, dozens are already dead but while trying to fire upon the sub Skull Leader Scorch accidentally damages Chiller’s F-104 ‘Ice Machine’ when Ring Commander Vector expertly dodges an attack, forcing his comrade to eject and abandon his awesome craft.
+In part two of Barrie Tomlinson‘s Battle Zone ’99 the remaining gravity-powered submarine is still under attack, as part of Skull’s aim to destabilise the governments of the world.
+This is a vital part of their overall goal of assuming control through a mix of all-out warfare and covert operations.
+Here, dozens are already dead but while trying to fire upon the sub Skull Leader Scorch accidentally damages Chiller’s F-104 ‘Ice Machine’ when Ring Commander Vector expertly dodges an attack, forcing his comrade to eject and abandon his craft to the waters below.

 Apart from Thundercloud‘s Rescue Wing launching there are none of the toy range’s planes in the third part of Angus Allan‘s Trackdown.
 Instead the action takes part either on the ground or aboard (and hanging off of) a forestry service helicopter.
 A rather bold move for a tie-in based on those toys but it just goes to show the team wouldn’t confine their characters and stories to the cockpit.

 It was exciting to see our Matchbox planes in action but look at that opening panel by John Cooper; the scale of these stories compared to what we might’ve expected (given the toy line) was incredible to our young minds.
-There’s a real feeling of confidence here, of being unrestricted and free to tell what the writer wanted to.
-Trackdown is the best example of how the writers weren’t being expected to shoehorn the planes into the stories.
+There’s a real feeling of confidence here, of being unrestricted and free to tell the story the writer wanted to.
+Trackdown is the best example of how they weren’t being expected to shoehorn the planes into the stories.
 Character, action and story came first, and the planes became an organic part of the stories.

 Trackdown might be the most fondly remembered tale in the whole run but this is the best strip in this issue.
 The complete character story is all about the leader of Bandit Wing, Chiller and it’s his turn to reminisce about an important part of his past to his wingmen.
 But first can I just point out he’s killed a Ring Raider!
 Max Miles has only appeared briefly and his Bravery Wing haven’t made the pages yet, but he’s definitely a man down, one of his pilots frozen into place in his cockpit, no parachute visible and the plane shattered on the mountainside.
 It’s dealt with in a throwaway manner but again backs up how the comic depicted the Skull Squadron, as I mentioned last time.

-“You’re gonna stay down here and freeze like the scum you are!”Skill Commander Chiller
+“You’re gonna stay down here and freeze like the scum you are!”Skull Commander Chiller

-The story continues with its bleak theme and the bodies really do pile up!
-I know you’ll think I’m cracking a joke when I say it’s a chilling tale but there’s no other way to describe what is the best of these complete tales in the whole series.
+The story continues with its bleak theme and the bodies really do pile up.
+I know you’ll think I’m cracking a joke when I say it’s a chilling tale but there’s no other way to describe what is the best of these anthology stories.
 Writer Scott Goodall depicts Chiller as an average guy with a job as a freelance mail service pilot flying between the mountains and the sea.
-Bitter and angry it’s clear he has an issue with the wider world and, as well as beginning his obsession with the killing potential of cold and ice, this story appears to push him over the edge and become the kind of person Skull Squadron would appeal to.
+Bitter and angry it’s clear he has an issue with the wider world and (as well as beginning his obsession with the killing potential of cold and ice) this moment appears to push him over the edge and become the kind of person Skull Squadron would appeal to.

 Remember that “twisted by war’s cruelties” line from last issue’s brief look at the history of the Squadron?
 That rings true here.
 We’re not told (yet) what made him into the character we see here but perhaps if the comic had continued we’d have had a look further into his past.
 The person hiring him ends up forcing him at gunpoint to land on the Devil’s Throne mountain where his diamond smuggling partner crashed his plane, within which he still sits.